kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ### Istio

 The Istio module is a crucial enabler in distributed tracing as it provides [ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) where usually external requests enter the cluster scope and are enriched with trace context if it hasn't happened yet.
 Furthermore, every component being part of the Istio Service Mesh is running an Istio proxy, which propagates the context properly but also creates span data.
 Having Istio tracing activated and doing trace propagation in your application already ensures that you will get a complete picture of a trace, as every component will automatically contribute span data.
-Also, Istio tracing is preconfigured to be based on the vendor-neutral [w3c-tracecontext](https://www.w3.org/TR/trace-context/) protocol.
+Also, Istio tracing is pre-configured to be based on the vendor-neutral [w3c-tracecontext](https://www.w3.org/TR/trace-context/) protocol.

 >**CAUTION:** The provided Istio feature uses an API in alpha state, which may change in future releases.